 The authorized agent submits the application for citizenship, all supporting documentation as well as the processing and due diligence fees on behalf of the applicant.

-The Saint Kitts and Nevis Citizenship-by-Investment Unit processes the application and typically renders a decision within three months.
+The Saint Kitts and Nevis Citizenship-by-Investment Unit processes the application and typically renders a decision within three months or two months under the accelerated process option.

 Successful applicants will receive an Approval in Principle along with a request to finalize the investment and to pay remaining government fees.